aghaynes/simulacrumWorkflowR/README.md

 The main functions of simulacrumR is:

-- Integrated SQL Environment: Leverages the SQLdf package (ref) to make the user able to write queries within R.
+- Integrated SQL Environment: Leverages the SQLdf (Grothendieck, 2017) package to enable SQL queries directly within R, eliminating the need for external database setup and ODBC connections by creating a local SQLite temporary database within the R environment.

-- Query helper functions: Providing users with premade queries for joining tables, query constructor for assisting the user in building queries, SQLite to Oracle query transleter

-- Time management: logging the time for completing the full workflow or to smaller parts of the script.

-- Preprocessing: Multiple functions custom built to The Simulacrum dataset, which are considered as common operations when working with Cancer data and for the nature of the studies, like survival analysis.
+- Query Helper: Offers a collection of queries custom-made for the Simulacrum, for pulling and merging certain tables.
+Additionally, does the sqlite2oracle function assist in translating queries to be compatible with the NHS servers.

+- Helper Tools: Offers a range of data preprocessing functions for cleaning, and preparing the data for analysis, ensuring data quality and consistency.
+Key functions include cancer type grouping, survival status, and detailed logging.

+- Workflow Generator: Generates an R script with the complete workflow.
+  Ensuring correct layout and the ability to integrate all the necessary code to obtain a workflow suitable for submission to the NHS and execution on the CAS database.

 # The process